Do not trust the cheering, for those persons would shout as much if you or I were going to be hanged.

 Meaning

-In the quote “Do not trust the cheering, for those persons would shout as much if you or I were going to be hanged.,” the emphasis is on friendship.
-It highlights the thought that meaningful bonds require openness while implying that small gestures strengthen friendships.
+“Do not trust the cheering, for those persons would shout as much if you or I were going to be hanged.” presents a viewpoint centered on friendship.
+It implies that friendships grow through trust and support and encourages us to remember that small gestures strengthen friendships.

 Theme